Properties of Hagen-Poiseuille flow in channel networks: Results

-Figures \ref{fig:length_distribution_one} and \ref{fig:length_distribution_more} show different steady-states obtained with one source and one sink inscribed in a square of side $1$.
-In all simulations, we have obtained different steady states generated by 300 different random initial conductivity conditions.
-The statistics of the distribution of the lengths of the steady-state graphs are also shown.
+Figures~\ref{fig:length_distribution_one} and \ref{fig:length_distribution_more} illustrate the various steady states achieved with one source and one sink inscribed within a square of side $1$.
+In all simulations, we observed distinct steady states produced by 300 different random initial conductivity conditions.
+The statistics regarding the distribution of lengths of the steady-state graphs are also presented.

-In figure \ref{fig:length_distribution_one}, these simulations show that steady-state graphs are suboptimal relative to the Euclidian distance between the source and the sink.
-Decreasing the mean lengths of the sides of Delaunay triangles (figure \ref{fig:length_distribution_one}), the distribution of lengths approaches the minimum distance between the source and the sink.
-However, in the case of figure \ref{fig:length_distribution_more}, this tendency in not evident.
+In figure~\ref{fig:length_distribution_one}, these simulations show that steady-state graphs are suboptimal in relation to the Euclidean distance between the source and the sink.
+By decreasing the mean lengths of the sides of Delaunay triangles (figure~\ref{fig:length_distribution_one}), the distribution of lengths approaches the minimum distance between the source and the sink.
+In the case of figure~\ref{fig:length_distribution_more}, this trend is also evident; however, convergence occurs over a longer timescale.

-In figure \ref{fig:3}, we show two different steady-states of the adaptive H-P flows for the same initial conductivities.
-The source and sink nodes were the same in both cases, but the intensities of sources and sinks differed.
-In this case, one of the steady states is a connected graph tree, and the other is a disconnected graph tree.
+In Figure \ref{fig:3}, we present two distinct steady states of the adaptive H-P flows for identical initial conductivities.
+The source and sink nodes are the same in both scenarios, but the intensities of the sources and sinks vary.
+In this instance, one steady state forms a connected graph tree, while the other results in a disconnected graph tree.

-One of the remarkable features of the H-P flow is that all the simulations reached a steady state graph topology, even if we introduce stochasticity in the intensity of sources and sinks\cite{Alm,Val}.
-In all the cases, the steady-state flows obey the conditions \eqref{eq:ss}.
+One remarkable feature of the H-P flow is that all simulations reached a steady-state graph topology, even when we introduced stochasticity in the intensity of sources and sinks \cite{Alm,Val}.
+In all cases, the steady-state flows obey the conditions \eqref{eq:ss}.
+All the simulations discussed here exhibit the same qualitative features when varying all the parameters.